Catacomb-Snatch/Catacomb-Snatch/README.md

 If you are using Mac, I think you'll be using MonoDevelop.
 The process is the same as Windows, just it will have MonoDevelop in External Script Editor

 Tiled was used in the original Java game, and we are using it in this.
-You can download it at https://www.mapeditor.org/ SuperTiled2Unity sbould automaticaly install, but if it doesn't here you go: https://seanba.itch.io/supertiled2unity
+You can download it at https://www.mapeditor.org/ SuperTiled2Unity should automaticaly install, but if it doesn't here you go: https://seanba.itch.io/supertiled2unity

 Unity version used: 2019.4.x (Move up to that to see if something is fixed) Will update to 2020 when it's out of beta, and then again to the LTS version of 2020